privacysandbox/protected-auction-key-value-service/docs/deployment/deploying_on_aws.md

 ```

 If you deploy the Key/Value server under the same VPC as the B&A servers (terraform variable
-`use_existing_vpc` is set to `true`), you can ssh into the target B&A server (must be a server that
+`use_existing_vpc` is set to `true`), you can connect to the target B&A server (must be a server
-is configured to query the Key/Value server), and then use the following command to place a query:
+that is configured to query the Key/Value server) via Session Manager, and then use the following
+command to place a query:

 ```sh
 grpcurl --plaintext -d '{"kv_internal":"hi"}'  kv-server-<kv_environment>-appmesh-virtual-service.kv-server.privacysandboxdemo.app:50051 kv_server.v1.KeyValueService.GetValues